Logo

 How to Cash Out at Cryptocurrency ATMs

-Crypto ATMs allow you to send coins from your wallet to the machine’s address, set the cash amount, and receive fiat.
-The steps are simple, but be mindful of per-machine fees and withdrawal limits, which can differ widely.
+Crypto ATMs let you send coins from your wallet to the machine’s address, select the cash amount, and receive fiat.
+The steps are usually straightforward, but fees and withdrawal limits can vary significantly by location and operator.

 Pros and Cons of Crypto ATMs

-The points below outline the typical strengths and trade-offs of ATM cash-outs.
+The main strengths and trade-offs of ATM cash-outs are summarized below.

 Pros